tshepang/cargo-release/README.md

 `--dev-version-ext <ext>` option.
 To disable version bump after release, use `--no-dev-version` option.

+### Update version in README or other files

+Cargo-release 0.8 allows you to search and replace version string in any project or source file.
+See `pre-release-replacements` in Cargo.toml configuration below.

 ### Configuration in Cargo.toml

 From 0.6 you can persist options above in `Cargo.toml`.
 We use a